Scalp Psoriasis Treatment UK: Causes, Types, Triggers and Your Options

 On the NHS, scalp psoriasis is typically managed with potent topical corticosteroids, vitamin D analogues, or combination products such as Dovobet gel.
 For severe cases, phototherapy or systemic treatments including methotrexate or biologics may be considered.

-Private and online treatment options, such as those provided by AccessDoctor, allow faster access to prescription scalp psoriasis treatments without a long wait for a GP appointment.
-Commonly prescribed treatments available online include Etrivex shampoo, Dovobet gel, Betnovate scalp solution, and Cocois ointment.
+Online treatment options allow faster access to prescription scalp psoriasis treatments without a long wait for a GP appointment.

 | Treatment | Type | Best for |